End of Tenancy Cleaning in Bolton

 A mill town of terraces, with damp the enemy

-Bolton is a classic ex-cotton-mill town, and the rental stock is mostly dense Victorian and Edwardian terraces, especially north of the centre.
-Those are older homes, so the check-out leans on the oven, worn carpet and, the real Bolton issue, damp and condensation marks on the walls and around the windows.
+Bolton is a classic ex-cotton-mill town and the rental stock is mostly dense Victorian and Edwardian terraces, especially north of the centre.
+Those are older homes, so the check-out leans on the oven, worn carpet and the real Bolton issue: damp and condensation marks on the walls and around the windows.
 The University of Bolton adds student HMOs around the town centre, Deane Road and Tonge Moor, where it is shared-kitchen and oven grease.

-A studio is from £156, a one-bed £207, a two-bed £243, a three-bed £339 and a four-bed £425 for a standard clean; carpets are the usual add-on and shared houses are priced on the rooms.
+A studio is from £156, a one-bed £207, a two-bed £243, a three-bed £339 and a four-bed £425 for a standard clean.
+Carpets are the usual add-on and shared houses are priced on the rooms.
+Local quotes start around £125 to £150 and rise with size and condition.

 Light limescale removal included.